snowtimber/aws-batch-gpu-processing-demo/README.md

 Open the `gpu-batch-benchmark.yaml` file and modify the following parameters if needed:

 - `MaxvCpus`: Maximum number of vCPUs for the compute environment (default: 64)
-- `InstanceTypes`: GPU instance types to use (default: g4dn.xlarge,g5.xlarge,p3.2xlarge)
+- `GPUInstanceTypes`: GPU instance types to use (default: g4dn.8xlarge,g5.8xlarge,g5.12xlarge,p3.2xlarge)
-- `CPUInstanceTypes`: CPU instance types to use (default: c5.2xlarge,c5n.2xlarge,m5.2xlarge)
+- `CPUInstanceTypes`: CPU instance types to use (default: r5.4xlarge,r5.8xlarge,m5.8xlarge,c5.18xlarge)

 ### 3. Deploy the AWS SAM template